Donor Bill of Rights*

 - Are capable of making a gift of $1 million or more

-- Have interest in multiple SCUS within the university
+- Have interest in multiple SCCUs within the university

 - Are of key strategic interest to the university

 In order to assist faculty and staff in understanding the deep relationships with specific foundations and prospects, the foundation relations team within the Office of University development maintains a secure website that contains key information that is useful in building relationships with foundations.
 The site is available to all faculty and staff, and encourages the active building of relationships between faculty, staff, and foundations.

 Successful fundraising requires shared information, open communication, and cooperative participation by all concerned parties.
 The prospect coordination system can help us meet these criteria as well as serve as a stimulus to vigorous additional activity among university faculty, staff, volunteers, and prospective donors.

 The accuracy and usefulness of the university’s prospect database, the Donor and Alumni Relationship Tool (DART), depends upon regular input from all university gift officers and others engaged in development activity.
-The prospect manager and team members working with prospects are charged with ensuring that all contacts, solicitations, and team assignments are regularly and accurately updated on a prospect’s record in DART.
+The prospect manager and team members working with prospects are charged with ensuring that all contacts, ratings, solicitations, and team assignments are regularly and accurately updated on a prospect’s record in DART.
 They are also expected to proactively communicate with their colleagues in a thorough, transparent, and timely manner so that all appropriate details of a donor’s interests and intentions with the university are collaboratively shared and acted upon in a coordinated and professional manner.

-The system does not eliminate all conflicts among proposed solicitation efforts, but rather serves as a means for managing and sharing information about the university’s most significant prospective donors for the acquisition of voluntary private support.
-In its best form, prospect coordination can provide an arena for the constructive give-and-take that is essential to respectfully engaging and stewarding our donors around their interests and passions while also maximizing the returns to all SCUs that participate in the fundraising efforts of the university.
+The system does not eliminate all conflicts among proposed engagement and solicitation efforts, but rather serves as a means for managing and sharing information about the university’s most significant prospective donors for the acquisition of voluntary private support.
+In its best form, prospect coordination can provide an arena for the constructive give-and-take that is essential to respectfully engaging and stewarding our donors around their interests and passions while also maximizing the returns to all SCCUs that participate in the fundraising efforts of the university.